Mapping data tiers to OpenSearch node roles

 session = get_session()

-drift_indices = audit_tier_alignment(session)
+drift = audit_tier_alignment(session)

-print(f"Detected {len(drift_indices)} misaligned indices.
-Applying warm-tier routing...")
+print(f"Detected {len(drift)} misaligned indices.
+Reapplying warm-tier routing...")

-for idx in drift_indices:
+for idx in drift:

 try:

-enforce_routing(session, idx, "data_warm")
+enforce_routing(session, idx, "warm")

-print(f" ✅ {idx} routed to data_warm")
+print(f" OK: {idx} routed to warm")

 except requests.exceptions.HTTPError as e: